cie/Sparkles/README.md

 Sparkles
 ========

 Hey!
-This is my collection of interactive visualizations for Maths and Physics.
-Browse the directories to find something interesting.
-Some of them are in Hungarian, and many lack documentation.
+This is my collection of some interactive visualizations I made for Maths and Physics during the last years.
+Most of them are in Hungarian and lack documentation.
 Sorry for that.
+The purpose of this collection is that you can see what I work on.
+Contact me for further info about any of the visualizations, or any project proposals.

+Helló!
+Ez egy gyűjtemény egy ízelítő az animációkból, amiket fizika és matek oktatáshoz készítettem az elmúlt években.
+Ha valamelyikkel kapcsolatban kérdésed van, vagy egy projektet szeretnél ajánlani, keress meg!

 ## Software